asosgaming/asos-catalog/templates/openldap/0/README.md

  6. Click 'Launch'.

-If you want your certificate to be automatically renewed leave the service running.
-Otherwise you may remove the service once the certificate has appeared in Rancher's certificate store.

 ### Suggestions & issue reports

-Please submit suggestions or any issues you find to the [asos-letsencrypt](https://github.com/asosgaming/asos-letsencrypt) GitHub repo.
+Please submit suggestions or any issues you find to the [docker-openldap](https://github.com/asosgaming/docker-openldap) GitHub repo.